-7.3 Implications for Upward Mobility
+7.3 Manufacturing Opportunity and Upward Mobility

 Our findings indicate that access to the high-paying manufacturing jobs stemming from wartime public investments causally increased workers' earnings in the decades following World War II.
 Does this imply that the availability of such jobs was an important driver of upward mobility in the midcentury period?
 If manufacturing jobs offered high-wage jobs to individuals regardless of their educational attainment or family background, it is possible that workers from lower-income families benefits relatively more from the construction of a large manufacturing plant.
 Accordingly, we use parental earnings information on 1940 Census forms linked to child earnings information from administrative household tax returns from the 1970s to test whether public plant construction caused an increase in upwards intergenerational earnings mobility.
-We draw on data from Massey and Rothbaum (2020) who, following Chetty et al. (2014), calculate the earnings ranks of children's parents ranks in the 1940 Census as well as children's own adult household income ranks for all individuals born 1921-1940 with PIKs in both the 1940 Census and the IRS tax return data.
+We draw on data from Massey and Rothbaum (2020) who, similar to Chetty et al. (2014), calculate the expected 1970s income rank (based on AGI reported on IRS tax returns) of individuals by their parents' 1939 wage and salary earnings decile for all individuals born from 1921-1940 with PIKs in the 1940 census.